dynatrace-oss/barista/CONTRIBUTING.md

 ## Found an Issue?
 If you find a bug/issue in the source code or a mistake in the documentation, you can help us by [submitting a Jira issue](https://dev-jira.dynatrace.org/secure/CreateIssue!default.jspa).
 Please provide an issue reproduction.
 Screenshots are also helpful.

-Jira issues should be find under the "Dynatrace (APM)" project and tagged with "Angular Components".
+Jira issues should be filed under the "Dynatrace (APM)" project and tagged with "Angular Components".
 It is also possible to assign them directly to @thomas.pink or @fabian.friedl.

 You can help the team even more and [submit a Pull Request](#submitting-a-pull-request) with a fix.